pramana0361/bunnychat/README.md

 - The AI ​​is too focused on its area of ​​specialization in conversation.
 - The AI is too rigid for its specific specialty, making it unsuitable for small talk, general/basic social chats, and even for casual conversation.
 - The AI does not know the current date, time, and basic human/social knowledge.
-- The AI does not store knowledge directly provided by users in conversations.
-He/she just remember it in the current chat session only.
+- The AI does not store information / knowledge provided directly by the user during a conversation.
+It only retains the knowledge for the duration of that chat session.
-- The AI ​​lacks initiative to ask questions to the User, tell something about his/her day, what he/she knows, and other random things, so that the AI ​​becomes more human.
+- The AI lacks the initiative to ask the user questions, talk about their day, share what it knows, and discuss other random topics, which makes it seem more human.

 Make system prompt adjustments for the AI or function calls to fix the issues and suit to your needs.